hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-09-17-emotional-intelligence.md

 #### Introduction

-Vision-language models (VLMs) connect text and images using joint embeddings, creating a semantic bridge between visual and linguistic representations.
-Understanding how these models encode abstract concepts like emotion is central to interpretability—and to building AI systems we can trust.
+Vision-language models (VLMs) are AI models trained on text and images that create a joint representation of visual and linguistic information.
+VLMs are already being used for tasks such as robotics and medical image analysis.
+Understanding how these models encode emotion is important for developing AI technology that interacts with humans and can potentially make decisions that affect people's well-being.

-This post walks through a technical approach to emotion detection using sparse autoencoders (SAEs).
+This post walks through an approach to inspect the internal workings of VLMs using sparse autoencoders (SAEs).
 We'll see how to disentangle emotion-related features from VLM embeddings, visualize what the model "sees" when detecting emotions, and evaluate the method's performance.
 In a follow-up post, we'll examine what these features reveal about bias in emotion recognition.

 [^sae]: Towards Monosemanticity: Decomposing Language Models With Dictionary Learning ([Anthropic (2023)](https://transformer-circuits.pub/2023/monosemantic-features/index.html)).
 [^monosemantic]: A monosemantic feature is a feature that is associated with a single meaning.